|Jean LeLoup & Bob Ponterio

 Unicode - The Unicode home page.
 Be sure to look at code charts with sample glyphs.

 - Send an email message to yourself with a copy to email@example.com using at least one word that requires accented letters (évidemment).
 Check the email headers if you can to see what character set and encoding you are using.
 If you can't find the email headers (after a reasonable search and a visit to "help", that's ok.

 You may need to examine the preferences/options in your email software to find out how to make this work, though most email software these days will not require any changes in preferences.
 Note: If you can't get this to work, that too is part of the learning experience.
 Let me know what you tried in that case.
 But it will probably work just fine.

-- Send a second email message with an attached zip file containing a folder with files that you have zipped using either the built-in archiving or a program such as 7-zip.
+- Send a second email message to your instructor with an attached zip file containing a folder with files that you have zipped using either the built-in archiving or a program such as 7-zip.
 You want to put several files into a single zip file for easy transport.